euwbah/musescore-xen-tuner/README.md

 While the accidental data entry project is in progress, the new accidentals will be supported.
 Thus, it is recommended to keep your copy of the plugin [updated](#updating-plugin--troubleshooting).

-Though, if you don't want to repeatedly download the plugin files to update the list of supported accidentals, you can run the included `tabulate_accidentals.py` python script yourself with Python 3.
+Though, if you don't want to repeatedly download the plugin files to update the list of supported accidentals, you can run the included `scripts/tabulate_accidentals.py` python script yourself with Python 3.
+This will sync the plugin's accidental Symbol Codes to the "CSV Export" sheet on the spreadsheet.

 If you have been using Symbol Code numbers to refer to your accidentals, you will need to ensure that the Symbol Codes numbers still refer to the same accidentals after updating the list of supported accidentals.
 While the data entry is ongoing, the Symbol Code index may change and is unstable.